 The close of escrow (COE) and change of possession (COP) occurs when escrow has completed the lien searches, Notice To Creditors, obtained releases from tax authorities, including Franchise Tax Board, Dept of Tax & Fees, and EDD, and when bank funding is ready (if third party financing is being used).
 The new or assigned Lease must be ready prior to the close of escrow.

 Most Purchase Agreements include 30 days of training by the Seller included with the purchase price of the business.
-In some cases this may be longer, rarely is it shorter as the Buyer needs sufficient time to learn the business.
+In some cases this may be longer, but rarely is it shorter as the Buyer needs sufficient time to learn the business.
 In instances where the business is complex such as construction contractors, manufacturing, technical businesses, etc a longer training period may be required.
 In these cases, a consulting agreement is often negotiated where the Seller agrees to stay as a consultant for a specified period of time with mutually agreed compensation.

 For more about how to buy a business preview my book, “Own your Future, Straight Talk about Buying a Business and Building Your Future.”